SebRobitaille/devanada/logs.md

 > JS:
 - Added notes to the typing animation, and will talk about the typing animation when we hang out next.

+ **05 Aug - KH:**

+> HTML:
+- Added in the header for the about us section

+> CSS:
+- homepage is now mobile friendly